1. The atmosphere is the envelope of_____________.

 Explanation: Polar front is the meeting zone of cold polar air and warm westerlies.

-65. Jet streams are high-altitude winds that blow in:
+65. Jet streams are high-altitude winds that blow in_____________.

 A) Troposphere